 - Assistive Technology

 Provides multiple resources on assistive technology for students with learning disabilities in school and life settings.
-National Center for Learning Disabilities.
+Includes Tech Finder to help find expert-approved apps and games for children.
+Understood.

-- CAST Universal Design for Learning (UDL) Lesson Builder
+- AST Universal Design for Learning (UDL) Lesson Builde

 Provides educators with definitions, models, and tools to create and adapt lessons that increase access and participation in the general education curriculum for all students.
 Office of Special Education Programs (OSEP).